Axeloooo/Notebook/src/chapters/Machine_Learning/README.md

 ![bfill()](./images/image11.png)

-- Custom code: Write your own logic to fill the missing values, which can be useful for complex or specific cases.
+- **Custom code**: Write your own logic to fill the missing values, which can be useful for complex or specific cases.

 ```python